ejasquith/kendal-chess-club/README.md

 - After many hours of research, I decided to scrap the idea of a dedicated "about us" page.
 A lot of the history of the club is unfortunately completely lost, and there simply wasn't enough information to fill a whole page - instead, I expanded on the about section on the home page slightly.

+## Libraries

+- The only external library used in this project was [Bootstrap](https://getbootstrap.com/), which I used only to create a dropdown hamburger nav menu, which was impossible to do using only HTML and CSS.

 # Credits

 - Screenshots in [COMPETITORS.md](docs/COMPETITORS.md) taken from: